PAM configuration for the Secure Shell service

 Download the raw file with wget or curl

-wget -O sshd.example http://exampleconfig.com/static/raw/openssh/debian9/etc/pam.d/sshd
+wget -O sshd.example https://exampleconfig.com/static/raw/openssh/debian9/etc/pam.d/sshd

-curl http://exampleconfig.com/static/raw/openssh/debian9/etc/pam.d/sshd > sshd.example
+curl https://exampleconfig.com/static/raw/openssh/debian9/etc/pam.d/sshd > sshd.example